When you open another page using

-runs on the same process as your page.
-If the new page is executing expensive
+run on the same process as your page, unless Site Isolation is enabled.

 Lighthouse uses the following algorithm to flag links as